Our Aircraft’s History

 An article by Lily Birkhimer, Digital Projects Coordinator at the Ohio History Connection on the Martin Glider.

-The McKinley Presidential Library & Museum has graciously put the Martin Glider on indefinite loan to MAPS Air Museum.
+The McKinley Presidential Library & Museum has graciously put the Martin Glider on indefinite loan to MAPS Air Museum as of February 16, 2002.